National Science and Media Museum: National Science and Media Museum

 In March 2017, the museum opened its £1.8 million interactive gallery Wonderlab.
 It also announced the second change of its name, to the National Science and Media Museum.
 Wonderlab is based on the principles of light and sound; attractions include a mirror maze, a 15-metre echo tube and a musical laser tunnel, as well as the world's first permanent 3D-printed zoetrope.

 On 7 August 2017, The Magic Factory, a permanent interactive exhibition that lets visitors "get hands-on with light, lenses and mirror trickery to discover the science behind how we see the world around us" closed.
 According to the museum, its space on Level 4 was refurbished as its new activity and picnic area, Makespace.
 Amongst the exhibits were a camera obscura, and pinhole camera providing views over Bradford city centre.

-In August 2017, it was announced that Soyuz TMA-19M – the space capsule that brought British astronaut Tim Peake back to Earth after his months-long stint on the International Space Station – would be displayed at the museum in September 2017.
+In September 2017, Soyuz TMA-19M – the space capsule that brought British astronaut Tim Peake back to Earth after his months-long stint on the International Space Station – was displayed at the museum.
 This was the first time the capsule had been displayed outside London.

 In April 2018 the museum reported 505,000 visits in the 2017/18 financial year, a 25% increase on the previous year and the highest number since 2009.

 In September 2019 the museum announced the end of its partnership with Picturehouse Cinemas and its return to an independent cinema operation.
 The operation was officially launched on 1 November 2019 under the name Pictureville.

+On 5 June 2023, the museum temporarily closed for a major refurbishment.
+Life Online was closed for improvements to access and an enhanced foyer.
+The TV Gallery and Animation Gallery were closed for redevelopment as the new Sound and Vision Galleries.
+The museum is scheduled to reopen in 2025.